Tuesday, 3 January 2017

 A closer view of the lower part of the stupa.
 (14.12.2016.)

-It is very important historical building of Pakistan, perhaps the biggest stupa in Pakistan.
-An article, by Mr Jamal Shahid, was published in Dawn on 21.7.2015.
-The following excerpt is from the same article:
+It is a very important historical building of Pakistan, perhaps the largest stupa in the country.
+An article by Mr. Jamal Shahid was published in Dawn on 21 July 2015.
+The following excerpt is from that article:

 According to the archaeologists, somewhere in the mid-1800s, Jean-Baptiste Ventura, an Italian traveler and mercenary, who later served under Maharaja Ranjit Singh of Punjab, excavated the site and removed many artifacts that can now be found in museums in Europe.